-When persistent sneezing or itchy skin of allergies is interfering with your life, you can rely on the experience of Ramkrishna Surendran, MD, and Suzanne Romadan, MD, for help.
+When persistent sneezing or itchy skin of allergies is interfering with your life, you can rely on the experience of Ramkrishna Surendran, MD for help.
 At Rochester Primary Care in Rochester and Rochester Hills, Michigan, you can receive both on-site allergy testing and innovative treatments, including allergy injection therapy.
 Dr. Surendran can also provide guidance for allergy emergencies, like breathing difficulties.
 Find relief from your chronic allergies today by calling the office or using the online booking feature.

 Allergies are your body’s overreaction to generally harmless substances that the body perceives as harmful.
 When you come into contact with these substances, known as allergens, your immune system fights back, triggering a number of responses in your body.

 For some, food substances like dairy, nuts, and grains, can cause an allergic reaction.
 Others may experience persistent allergy symptoms during certain times of the year, especially during spring and summer, when pollen counts are high and flowers are in bloom.

 Seasonal allergies triggered by pollen and other substances in the environment can cause symptoms like:

 You may experience nausea, vomiting, or develop hives if you have certain food allergies or suffer breathing difficulties or painful, itchy skin when stung by a bee or other insect.